Advocate for Oklahoma's Hungry

 Here are a few practical tips on how to advocate more effectively from State Representative Trish Ranson of Stillwater.

-SNAP (formerly food stamps) is America' first line of defense against hunger and your Senators and Member of Congress need to hear from you.
+SNAP (Supplemental Nutrition Assistance Program) is America' first line of defense against hunger and your Senators and Member of Congress need to hear from you.
 Yes, they need to hear from YOU.
 SNAP will help the 2 out of 3 children, seniors, or those with disabilites who receive SNAP.
 SNAP will support the Oklahoma economy during the COVID-19 pandemic.
 Increasing SNAP will relieve pressure faced by charitable organizations helping our community get through this situation.
 Click Here for more information, as well as ways to contact your legislators.

 Here is an OpEd written by Chris Bernard of Hunger Free Oklahoma.
 The piece was printed in the Tulsa World and takes another look at SNAP, how it helps people facing hunger and how it benefits the community at large.